joaobzao/Identifiers/README.md

 > An identifier can be used to uniquely identify an element in the scripts you write using the UI Automation interfaces.
 Using an identifier allows you to avoid inappropriately setting or accessing an element’s accessibility label.

 ## How are we implementing it
-Until now, the process to have an accessibility identifier in our project for a **single** UIView component:
+Until now, the process to have an accessibility identifier in our project for a **single** UIView component was:
 * Create a constant with the static name to be assigned later as an accessibility identifier.
 * Assign that to the UIView accessibility identifier property.